“Intelligence and skill can only function at the peak of their capacity when the body is healthy and strong.” John F. Kennedy

 We aim to provide a broad and balanced P.E. curriculum to help develop the children’s physical literacy and core movement skills.
 A balance of individual, team, co-operative and competitive activities aims to cater for individual pupil’s needs and abilities.

 Our curriculum is based on progressive learning objectives, which together with flexible teaching styles; provide stimulating, challenging and enjoyable learning situations for all pupils.
 The curriculum aims to promote an understanding of the many benefits of exercise, through a balanced range of activities.
 Our school values of aspiration, resilience, commitment and harmony are key elements that teachers promote when teaching PE sessions.

-In addition to the importance placed on PE lessons we also have a wider curriculum offer which includes the opportunities for pupils to take part in extra-curricular sports and activity clubs and competitions.
+In addition to the importance placed on PE lessons we also have a wider curriculum offer which includes the opportunities for pupils to take part in extra-curricular sports, activity clubs and competitions.
 Daily physical activity and health enhancing activities play a crucial role in our offer to pupils including active lessons, active break and lunchtimes and extra-curricular activities.

-“Exercise and recreation are as necessary as reading.” -Thomas Jefferson
+“Exercise and recreation are as necessary as reading.”
+Thomas Jefferson